CHR Standards: Redefining Healthcare Data Exchange with Real-Time, Patient-Driven Insights

 The Consumer Health Record is a secure, patient-owned health record that captures real-time data from wearables, connected devices, and patient-reported outcomes.
 Unlike traditional EMRs and Pharmacy POS systems that only capture clinical or transactional data, CHR integrates Social Determinants of Health (SDoH), Patient-Reported Outcome Measures (PROMs), and data from devices like Apple Watch, Fitbit, Garmin, glucose monitors, hypertension and blood pressure monitors, pulse oximeters, and weight scales.

 By aggregating all this information, the CHR provides a complete, real-time snapshot of a patient’s health, enabling healthcare providers and industry partners to deliver more personalized and effective care.
+Read out blog on The Patient’s Record as well.

 Objectives of the CHR